 If you don’t let it sit, the milk will seep out a little.
 Not a big deal (see photo below), but I found them to be prettier when I let the dough sit.

-The macaroons do not spread when baking, so the shape they are when they go in the oven is the same as when they come out.
+The macaroons do not flatten when baking, so the shape they are when they go in the oven is the same as when they come out.

 Additional Mix ins: